zhongyin/zhongyin.github.io/README.md

 ## Nim

-- [Nim](https://github.com/nim-lang/Nim) - Nim is a compiled, garbage-collected systems programming language with a design that focuses on efficiency, expressiveness, and elegance (in that order of priority).
+- [Nim](https://github.com/nim-lang/Nim) - Nim is a statically typed compiled systems programming language.
+It combines successful concepts from mature languages like Python, Ada and Modula.
+Its design focuses on efficiency, expressiveness, and elegance (in that order of priority).

 ## OCaml